sofiayem/rtd-doc-tests/docs/source/requester.rst

 #.
 Forms, signs, and sends a **transfer** request with another seed that sends an amount of Insolar coins (XNS):

    * from your member’s account given your reference received in the previous response;
-   * to another’s account given a reference to the recipient's member.
+   * to another’s account given a reference to the recipient member.

 .. _what_you_will_need: